Synthesis of Organic Chromophores for Dye Sensitized Solar Cells.

-The first part of the thesis describes the development of an efficient organic chromophore for dye sensitized solar cells.
-The chromophore consists of a triphenylamine moiety as an electron donor, a conjugated linker with a thiophene moiety and cyanoacrylic acid as an electron acceptor and anchoring group.
-During this work a strategy to obtain an efficient sensitizer was developed.
+The development of efficient organic chromophores for dye sensitized solar cells starts off with one new organic chromophore, D5.
+This chromophore consists of a triphenylamine moiety as an electron donor, a conjugated linker with a thiophene moiety and cyanoacrylic acid as an electron acceptor and anchoring group.
 Alternating the donor, linker or acceptor moieties independently, would give us the tool to tune the HOMO and LUMO energy levels of the chromophores.
 The following parts of this thesis regard this development strategy.

-The second part describes the contributions to the HOMO and LUMO energy levels when alternating the linker moiety.
-By varying the linker the HOMO and LUMO energy levels was indeed shifted.
+The contributions to the HOMO and LUMO energy levels were investigated when alternating the linker moiety.
 Unexpected effects of the solar cell performances when increasing the linker length were revealed, however.

-The fourth part describes the contributions from different donor groups to the HOMO and LUMO energy levels and has so far been the most successful in terms of reaching high efficiencies in the solar cell.
-A top overall efficiency of 7.1 % was achieved.
+Finally, the development of functionalized triphenylamine based donors and the contributions from different substituents to the HOMO and LUMO energy levels and as insulating layers were investigated.
+This strategy has so far been the most successful in terms of reaching high efficiencies in the solar cell.
+A top overall efficiency of 7.79 % was achieved.

 Place, publisher, year, edition, pages